wastono/varrefvals/README.md

 | 33 | `parent.method(); parent.property = 2; var b = parent.Constant;` | `parent::method(); parent::$property = 2; $b = parent::Constant;` |
 | 34 | `static.method(); static.property = 3; var c = static.Constant;` | `static::method(); static::$property = 3; $c = static::Constant;` |
 | 35 | `// File is saved as filename.var` | `// File is saved as filename.php` |

+## Implementation

+Variable detection does not consider the variable scope rule.
+If the same name is used as variable, it will be just replaced.

+In class declaration, capitalize the first character of constant name.
+Do not capitalize the first character of property name.
+Use round brackets for method detection.
+Do not use keyword for variable name.
+Any other structures, operators, names, or keywords are written and used as normal PHP code.

+Code is written and saved on file with .var extension.
+Varrefvals code compiler will create or overwrite .php file with the same name.

+Varrefvals code compiler is written in PHP code.
+It is saved as varrefvals.php.
+It is executed from command line.
+It needs file name argument.
+If left empty, all .var files inside folder will be compiled into .php, recursively.

+There is no error handling when compiling.
+There are two possibilities: syntax error or false detection.
+Please try to write simple testing code and see what is resulted.
+You still need to understand PHP code after all.
+You may send me error code for debugging.